balanalina/BookStore.v1/README.md

 # BookStore.v1
-Java concole application for a book store.
+Java console application for a book store.
+The application uses for storage in memory, text file, xml file and database repositories.
+The application is connected to a PostgreSQL database.